 3. Use time-tracking software

 Of course, you can’t invoice quickly if you’re not tracking time spent on projects accurately.
-Rather than spending hours each month manually tracking your time and haphazardly compiling your invoices, use time-tracking software to do this work automatically.
-Not only will time-tracking software eliminate potentially costly (and embarrassing) errors; it will also free up more time for actual, profitable work… which means more money in your pocket.
+Rather than spending hours each month manually tracking your time and haphazardly compiling your invoices, use a freelance time tracker to do this work automatically.
+Not only will a time tracker eliminate potentially costly (and embarrassing) errors; it will also free up more time for actual, profitable work… which means more money in your pocket.

 Check out our complete guides to our favorite time-tracking apps for iOS, Android, Mac and Windows:

 - Best Mac Time-Tracking Apps